 It’s hard to predict the time of shooting as sometimes I come up with some new ideas in the middle of a process and change props, backdrops, and even the whole scene.
 After shooting I clean my workspace (not my favorite part of work at all :)) and let myself rest a little for at least a couple of hours.
 After that, I start retouching.

 What is your go-to source of inspiration?

 Food itself is a huge source of ideas.
-The colors of fruits, vegetables, theirs forms and shapes, textures and how can you mix the shades in one composition.
+The colors of fruits, vegetables, their forms and shapes, textures and how can you mix the shades in one composition.
 Every little thing can be inspiring.
-You take a bread and it may seem boring at first but break it into two parts and you already have the whole story.
+You take bread and it may seem boring at first but break it into two parts and you already have the whole story.

 How do you keep up with current market trends?

 Well, as I consider myself new to stock photography, I’m just starting to study the trends.
 From where I’m now I can say that knowing and learning trends is a necessary thing just like learning the theory of any subject.